Ecommerce replatforming: What Are the Risks, Steps & Best Platforms

 Link to content

-DefinitionReplatforming ecommerce is a tiresome process of moving your online store – with all its entrails – from one platform to another.
+DefinitionReplatforming ecommerce is a process of moving your online store – with all its assets – from one platform to another.

 Let’s rationalize these bitter feelings a bit.